Snowflake-Labs/sfquickstarts/site/sfguides/src/modern_data_stack_with_fivetran_snowflake_salesforce/modern_data_stack_with_fivetran_snowflake_salesforce.md

 ### Recap
 > aside positive
 > You can see that with Fivetran Quickstart Data Models, there is no code, no git, and no deployments!
 This 'T' in 'ELT' is a great value-add and a great way to start you on your transformations journey.
 The open source for these transformations can be found in the [dbt Package Hub](https://hub.getdbt.com/).
-One item to note here.  [dbt Labs](https://www.getdbt.com/) creates pushdown SQL which runs inside Snowflake.
+One item to note here.  [dbt Labs](https://www.getdbt.com/) creates push-down SQL which runs inside Snowflake.
 Fivetran's implementation of this logic incurs no costs on the Fivetran side; transformation jobs are free.
-But each time a tranformation is executed and data is manipulated, there will be a Snowflake warehouse running consuming Snowflake credits.
+But each time a transformation is executed and data is manipulated, there will be a Snowflake warehouse running consuming Snowflake credits.
 >

-## Build Insights Via Snowflake Dashbaord
+## Build Insights Via Snowflake Dashboard
 Duration: 10

 Now that our models are built and ready to query, let's build some insights into your data!
 For the purposes of this lab, we will build a 4 tile dashboard within Snowflake.
 The SQL and accompanying screenshot of each tile setup is given below.
 NOTE: Only change the SQL if your database and/or schema name do not match below.